cjerdonek/groome/README.md

 [Molt](https://github.com/cjerdonek/molt), a Python implementation, is under construction and should be ready shortly.

-To assist implementations, the project has
+To assist implementations, this project has
 [a `tests` directory](https://github.com/cjerdonek/groom/tree/master/tests).
-The directory contains a number of test cases to check various isolated aspects of the rules above.
+The directory contains basic test cases to check isolated aspects of the rules above.
 Implementations can include this project's Git repository as a [submodule](http://help.github.com/submodules/) to run these tests as part of a test harness.